Cameras

 - For a security dashboard, use a dedicated page with multi-cam tiles covering all your cameras.

 Add a camera entity in the editor, resize the tile, and you’re done.
-Camera settings are under Settings → Camera.
-Zoom slider position (left, right, or off) is configurable there too.
+Camera settings — stream mode, refresh rates, swipe sensitivity, and Loop Cameras — are under Settings → Camera.